ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 When the PAYGo feature is enabled (default setting), then:
 * Automation provisions all the nodes by using the PAYGo image.
 * Dynamic node provisioning is integrated through the LSF Resource Connector.
-* Only FP15 images are supported; FP14 or earlier are not compatible.
+* Only LSF FP15 images are supported; FP14 or earlier are not compatible.
 * BYOI is not supported.

 ## Use case 2: PAYGo mode disabled (lsf_pay_per_use = false)